Want to connect? Select someone below to view their profile.

 COVID-19 has caused the greatest shift in UK employment law for a decade.
 The government launched the Coronavirus Job Retention Scheme (CJRS) which introduced the concept of furlough to UK for the first time.
 Many businesses had to, almost overnight, set staff up to work from home and figure out new policies and procedures to ensure proper and adequate (and sometimes legally required) monitoring and supervision were in place.
 Whatever the challenge during the pandemic, most employers have met it head-on and managed spectacularly.

-However now, with most restrictions lifted and the requirement to work from home removed the nation is learning to live and work alongside COVID-19, which has brought its own set of challenges.
-For example, dealing with staff shortages and recruitment during the ‘pingdemic’; managing large amounts of accrued and rolled-forward annual leave and flexible working requests; effective monitoring supervision of staff performance and conduct whilst working remotely, and ensuring sufficient transparency, communication and continuity to keep up staff morale; dealing with a return to the workplace and the need to alter contracts of employment, and managing staff resistance to both; dealing with employees who moved out of the area, city or country during lockdown; contingency planning for the upcoming winter months.
+However now, with the restrictions lifted and the requirement to work from home removed the nation is learning to live and work alongside COVID-19, which has brought its own set of challenges.
+For example, dealing with staff shortages and recruitment during the ‘pingdemic’; managing large amounts of accrued and rolled-forward annual leave and flexible working requests; effective monitoring supervision of staff performance and conduct whilst working remotely, and ensuring sufficient transparency, communication and continuity to keep up staff morale; dealing with a return to the workplace and the need to alter contracts of employment, and managing staff resistance to both; dealing with employees who moved out of the area, city or country during lockdown and contingency planning.

 One particularly difficult area is managing inter-staff relationships and conflicts, particularly around sensitive or controversial subjects such as vaccination.